PRTG Manual: Failover Cluster Configuration

-- In a cluster setup, each of the cluster nodes will individually monitor the devices added to the Cluster Probe.
-This means that monitoring load will increase with every cluster node.
+- In a cluster setup, each of the cluster nodes individually monitors the devices added to the Cluster Probe.
+This means that monitoring load increases with every cluster node.
 Make sure your devices and network can handle these additional requests.
 Often, a larger scanning interval for your entire monitoring setup is a good idea.
 For example, set a scanning interval of 5 minutes in the Root Group Settings.

-- We recommend that you install PRTG on dedicated, real hardware systems for best performance.
+- We recommend that you install PRTG on dedicated, physical machines for best performance.

-- Please bear in mind that a server running a cluster node may in rare cases be rebooted automatically without notice (for example, because of special software updates).
+- Keep in mind that a server running a cluster node may in rare cases be rebooted automatically without notice (for example, because of special software updates).

 - Both servers must be visible for each other through the network.

 - Communication between the two servers must be possible in both directions.
 Make sure that no software or hardware firewall blocks communication.
-All communication between nodes in the cluster is directed through one specific TCP port.
-You will define it during cluster setup (by default, it is TCP port 23570).
+All communication between nodes in the cluster is directed through one specific Transmission Control Protocol (TCP) port.
+You define it during cluster setup (by default, it is TCP port 23570).

-- Email notifications for failover: The Failover Master will send notifications if the Primary Master is not connected to the cluster.
+- Email notifications for failover: The Failover Master sends notifications if the Primary Master is not connected to the cluster.
 To ensure that PRTG can deliver emails in this case, configure the Notification Delivery settings so that PRTG can use them to deliver emails from your failover node as well.
 For example, use the option to set up a secondary Simple Mail Transfer Protocol (SMTP) email server.
 This fallback server must be available for the failover master so that it can send emails over it independently from the first email server.